timoteahu/sip/README.md

 # SIP Neural Networks Project

-This repository contains a small project developed as part of the **Science Internship Program (SIP)**.
+This repository contains an introductory project developed as part of the **Science Internship Program (SIP)**.
 The focus of this project is implementing and experimenting with neural networks, using the MNIST dataset for handwritten digit recognition.

 ## Overview